cycodehq/cycode-cli/README.md

 ### Soft Fail

-Utilizing the soft fail feature will not fail the CI/CD step within the pipeline if the Cycode scan finds an issue.
-Additionally, in case an issue occurs from Cycodeâ€™s side, a soft fail will automatically execute to avoid interference.
+Using the soft fail feature will not fail the CI/CD step within the pipeline if the Cycode scan detects an issue.
+If an issue occurs during the Cycode scan, using a soft fail feature will automatically execute with success (`0`) to avoid interference.

-Add the `--soft-fail` argument to any type of scan to configure this feature, then assign a value of `1` if you want found issues to result in a failure within the CI/CD tool or `0` for scan results to have no impact (result in a `success` result).
+To configure this feature, add the `--soft-fail` option to any type of scan.
+This will force the scan results to succeed (exit code `0`).

+Scan results are assigned with a value of exit code `1` when issues are found in the scan results; this will result in a failure within the CI/CD tool.
+Use the option `--soft-fail` to force the results with the exit code `0` to have no impact (i.e., to have a successful result).

 ### Example Scan Results